TZstatsADS/Spring2020-Project1-hz2657/README.md

 + Projec title: Tell the difference between Country, Pop, Hiphop, R&B
 + This project is conducted by [Huizhe (Sunny) ZHU]

 + Project summary: For some music lovers, them can distinguish different type songs easily.
-For me, I can only distinguish the popular songs and classical/traditional songs, but cannot tell certain type of songs, especially Country, Pop, Hiphop, R&B. They are so similar.
+For me, I can only distinguish the popular songs and classical/traditional songs, but cannot tell certain type of songs, especially Country, Pop, Hiphop, and R&B. They are so similar.
 This projects is to help people like me - identify the characteristics of these songs, by analyzing the lyrics database.